 9. Click the “Share” button on the Properties window, then choose the new user or group name from the drop-down list and click Add.
 Then click “Share” -> “Close,” and your folder is shared on Network now.

 After sharing folders over the network in Windows, the folder is basically public to all the users on the network, which is more convenient in some sense.
 But when it comes to sensitive information, and these shared documents are only supposed to be viewed, edited, copied, and printed by a limited scope of people, sharing those files over the local network would be a risky thing to do.

-So in this case, you need a folder protector tool that can password protect your shared folder on Windows along the way.
+So in this case, you need a folder protection tool to password protect folders in Windows 10 along the way.
 Shared Folder Protector is such a tool you will find helpful in making sharing folders a worry-free thing.
 With just a few simple steps, the folder can be protected by a password from being illegally accessed by others.

 1. Run Shared Folder Protector and add the folder you just shared from the main window.

 2. Click the “Permission Settings” tab on the main window to assign access permission and set passwords for users and groups you want to share the folder with.
 It allows you to assign permissions for up to 10 user groups.

 3. In addition to the Read, Write, and Full Access options, the program also allows you to customize permissions.
 Choose a user group and check “Custom Access” and the Permissions window is popping up.